mhkeller/alphabits/README.md

-# Alphabits
+Alphabits

-A combination of the Cheerio and Request libraries to make a nodejs scraper that doesn't have the same memory leak issues as jsdom-based scrapers like node-scraper.
-Also allows for rate limiting and `.start(onDone)` will be called only all of your pages are scraped.
+===

+Scrape a number of pages asynchronously and write out your data in one file when done.
+It generally assumes that you are scraping a series of webpages whose urls vary by a different parameter.

 Can output `json` (default) or `csv` if json is properly formatted, i.e. one dimensional.

-It generally assumes that you are scraping a series of webpages whose urls vary by a different parameter.

 See the example for an example setup.
 Better documentation to come.

-TODO

-Write documentation for showing how to use this for getting data from json endpoint.
+## Genesis

+I used to use [node-scraper](https://github.com/mape/node-scraper) but its dependency on jsdom made it heavy and had memory-leak issues on large jobs.
+Cheerio is a much lighter alternative.